MicrosoftDocs/customer-voice/fp-docs/administer.md

 3. Select **Opt out of Forms Pro**.

 4. Select **Yes** in the confirmation message.
-When you opt out of the preview program, you are redirected to the Microsoft Forms experience and are no longer able to edit surveys.
+When you opt out, you are redirected to the Microsoft Forms experience and are no longer able to edit surveys.

 ## Turn off Forms Pro